mrkkrp/markkarpov.com/tutorial/exceptions.md

   restoreM       = return
 ```

-This should make sense, to unlift `IO a` we do not need to do anything.
+This should make sense: to unlift `IO a` we do not need to do anything.
 Similarly, it is not difficult to restore this monad's state because it has
 none.